 - Brush all surfaces of the teeth twice a day with fluoride toothpaste.

 - Brush gently for about two minutes and pay special attention to the gum line.

 - Limit not only sugary snacks but also high-starch or refined carbohydrate foods.
 These include foods like chips, pretzels, cookies, breads, and dried fruits, including raisins.
 The bacteria that cause tooth decay thrive on simple sugars, especially those in sticky foods and treats.

 - Limit fruit juice or other sweet/sugary drinks to mealtimes.
 Between meals and especially at bedtime, give your child water, it keeps them hydrated and helps prevent tooth-decay if your community water is fluoridated.

-- And, of course, go to the dentist early enough before school starts to learn about current or looming issues that could pose a problem.
+- And, of course, go to the dentist to learn about current or looming issues that could pose a problem.

 Looking for more on maintaining your oral health?
 Check out: